By Mike Case

 5. U.S. Navy nurses were captured as prisoners of war during WWII.

-When they were liberated in 1945 all 11 nurses survived and returned to the U.S. after the war.
-All of the nurses received awards, including Bronze Star and a Gold Star, in lieu of a second Bronze Star.
+When the prison camp was liberated in 1945, all 11 nurses had survived and were returned to the U.S. after the war.
+All of the nurses received awards, including the Bronze Star and a Gold Star, in lieu of a second Bronze Star.

 7. After a bombing during the Vietnam War, four Navy nurses bravely refused to be treated for their wounds to prioritize other patients’ care.

-8. In 1965, Ensign George Silver and four others became the first males to join the U.S. Navy Nurse Corps, according to an Oakland Tribune story from Dec.
+8. In 1965, Ensign George Silver and four others became the first men to join the U.S. Navy Nurse Corps, according to an Oakland Tribune story from Dec.
 9, 1965.

 Before joining the Navy Nurse Corps, Ensign Silver had served as an enlisted U.S. Navy Corpsmen.

 -This story originally appeared on USO.org in 2020.
 It has been updated in 2022.

 More Stories Like This

 7 Things You Didn’t Know about the Navy Hospital Corps

 Navy corpsmen serve as medical professionals on submarines, vessels and out in the field alongside sailors and Marines.